itemsapi/itemsjs/README.md

 Snapshots are optional; if you don’t provide them, itemsjs rebuilds indexes as before.

-Benchmarks and browser smoke test:
+## Benchmarks
-- See `docs/benchmarks.md` for snapshot/search benchmarks and the optional browser smoke test.
+- See [docs/benchmarks.md](docs/benchmarks.md) for snapshot/search benchmarks and the optional browser smoke test.